How to Make Homemade Lube: Zero-Waste DIY Water-Based Recipe

 5-8 minutes + 10 minutes for cooling down

-Stir very well for mixing the cornstarch and the water completely until you have a milk-like white liquid.
-When mixed, you place the pan on the heat again and let the temperature go up while continuously stirring until the mix becomes a lube.
+• Place the pan back on low heat, stirring continuously until the mixture thickens into your desired homemade lube consistency.
 Depending on how hot your pan is, this could take around 2-3 minutes (longer if your pan is less hot).
 Try not to get the mixture boiling, as this will potentially create lumps in the mix.

 The result: